dalibor/dalibornasevic.com/_posts/2016-10-12-global-day-of-coderetreat-2016-skopje-macedonia.md

 It's about that time of the year again.
 Global Day of Coderetreat is getting close.
 Skopje is keeping up with the tradition and is on the [global map](http://globalday.coderetreat.org/), like the [previous years](/posts?tag=coderetreat) since the beginning in 2011.

 [Bojan](https://twitter.com/bojanv91) and [HASELT](http://haselt.com/) will be hosting the event this year.
 It's really nice when participants from previous years take the organization and host the event in their company.
-That is hapening few years with the GDCR event in Skopje which is quite cool.
+That has been happening for a few years with the GDCR event in Skopje which is quite cool.

 I'll be facilitating this year once again.
-I'm looking forward for another day of exploring, learning and sharing with the software craftsmanship community.
+I'm looking forward to another day of exploring, learning and sharing with the software craftsmanship community.

 Registration for the event is open on [Eventbrite](https://www.eventbrite.com/e/global-day-of-coderetreat-2016-skopje-macedonia-tickets-28188976989).
 Join us for an exciting day practicing software design!